oatlog/oatlog/doc/report/main.typ

 $f(g(x))$ and $f(h(x))$.
 This is problematic when exploring local rewrites for optimization or theorem proving purposes as these activities will create many similar expressions.

-#TODO[Alejandro: confusing sentence "it makes sense to instead introduce a notion of e-classes of equal e-nodes that e-nodes refer to rather than referring to other e-nodes directly."]

-#TODO[e-classes instead of e-class]

-One could address the deduplication problem by introducing a function-like abstraction, but this would still require some at least constant-sized top-level bookkeeping per expression.
-In the specific case of local equality-preserving rewrites, however, it makes sense to instead introduce a notion of e-classes of equal e-nodes that e-nodes refer to rather than referring to other e-nodes directly.
-This allows an e-graph to represent an exponential number of equivalent expressions, parameterized by mappings from e-class to e-node.
+One could address the deduplication problem by introducing a function-like abstraction#footnote[It turns out such a function-like abstraction is useful even within an e-graph, and there exists an e-graph variant known as slotted e-graphs that has this @slotted_egraph.
+But oatlog does not implement slotted e-graphs and they are not directly relevant to this thesis.], but this would still require some at least constant-sized top-level bookkeeping per expression.
+However, for local equality-preserving rewrites, it is more effective to introduce e-classes -- groups of equal e-nodes -- that e-nodes reference instead of pointing to other e-nodes directly.
+This enables an e-graph to compactly represent an exponential number of equivalent expressions, parameterized by mappings from e-classes to e-nodes.

 E-graphs can be represented as graphs in multiple ways.
 In one formulation, hinted at by the terminology of e-nodes and e-classes, e-nodes are the nodes of the graph and e-classes are